Skip to Content

 Tips for Making this Recipe

-Links on some posts are affiliate links and as an Amazon Associate, I earn from qualifying purchases.
+Links on some posts are affiliate links, and as an Amazon Associate, I earn from qualifying purchases.

 Specialty Ingredients - If you can't find udon noodles at the grocery store, you can order them online.
 I like this brand of noodles.
 If you want to find fresh udon noodles, look in your local Asian markets.

-Recommended Tools - I recommend using a heavy-bottomed saucepot or dutch oven to make this soup.
+Recommended Tools - I recommend using a heavy-bottomed saucepot or Dutch oven to make this soup.

 If you try this recipe, let us know!
-Connect with us on Instagram and share your photos or leave us a rating.
+Connect with us on Instagram, share your photos, or leave us a rating.

 Yield: 4 servings